 How kiwifruit helps with constipation

-The study also showed that IBS-C group that ate kiwifruit had a significant decrease in colonic transit time.
+The study also showed that the IBS-C group that ate kiwifruit had a significant increase in colonic transit time.
 That means that food spent less time in their colons.
 There was no major change for the placebo group.